FLY LONDON NONSTOP TO SAN JOSÉ

 POAS VOLCANO NATIONAL PARK, RETURN TO SAN JOSÉ, FLY LONDON

 After breakfast at our hotel, we set off for the nearby Poas Volcano National Park, which lies just 25 minutes by bus from our lodge.
 Birding here affords us a last opportunity to see what many birders consider the most beautiful bird in the New World: the Resplendent Quetzal.
 But other avian highlights in this enchanting oak-dominated highland forest might include Fiery-throated Hummingbird, Long-tailed and Black-and-yellow Silky-flycatchers, Black-capped Flycatcher, Black-billed Nightingale- thrush, Sooty Thrush, Yellow-winged Vireo, Flame-throated and Black-cheeked Warblers, Sooty-capped Bush Tanager, Large-footed Finch, Black-thighed Grosbeak... and perhaps even a rarity such as the monotypic Wrenthrush - which is neither a wren nor a thrush!

 If there’s been no recent volcanic activity, the summit road will be open to visitors allowing us to drive up to an elevation of 2700m (8858ft), from where we will take a 300-metre paved trail to the overlook.
 Here we can witness the amazing natural spectacle of Poas Volcano's impressive crater lake, with its turquoise and green waters and sulphurous fumaroles.

 Bidding a reluctant farewell to the majestic highlands after lunch, we board our bus for the transfer back to San José airport and check-in for our nonstop British Airways flight home.

 ARRIVAL IN LONDON

-Morning arrival at London Gatwick, where our April birdwatching tour to Northern Costa Rica concludes.
+Morning arrival at London Gatwick, where our April tour to Northern Costa Rica concludes.